dekoza/mtgpl/THS.rst

 Disciple of Phenax
     When Disciple of Phenax enters the battlefield, target player reveals a number of cards from his or her hand equal to your devotion to black.
 You choose one of them.
 That player discards that card.
-(Each {B} in the mana costs of permanents you control counts toward your devotion to black.)
+(Each |mana_b| in the mana costs of permanents you control counts toward your devotion to black.)

 Dissolve